 Pope Benedict had decided, at the specific request of Amaud Littorale, to give an audience to a Dominican monk, Jaime Duras.
-Amaud was the Papal Legate for the geographical area between the Pyrenees and the Massif Central, known variously since Roman times as Septimania, Languedoc or Occitan.
+Amaud was the Papal Legate for the geographical area between the Pyrenees, the Mediterranean and the Massif Centrale, known variously since Roman times as Septimania, Languedoc or Occitan.

 Amaud had convinced the Pope that Jaime had information which the Pope should hear first hand.

 The Pope frowned, walked the full length of the chamber, then returned to Jaime, deliberately, slowly.

 ‘How did you find this out?
 Is she really the heir to the Trencavel estates?’

 ‘It is no real secret, it is freely talked about.’

 ‘Well, she has been baptised into the Holy Church.’